 When it comes to soil types, there are many, and not all of them may offer suitable conditions for plants to grow.
 The most important thing that plants need from any type of soil are nutrients.

-A type soil can be considered rich in nutrients if it has plenty of phosphorous, nitrogen and potassium to provide the plants with because these nutrients not only help in the growth of plants but also keep them healthy.
+Soil can be considered rich in nutrients if it has plenty of phosphorous, nitrogen and potassium to provide the plants with because these nutrients not only help in the growth of plants but also keep them healthy.

 So, the first thing that you should do before planting trees or plants is to figure out the type of soil you have.
 Now, before we move to that, let’s have a look at different types of soils used in gardening: